New York Cleaning Business Start-up Laws

 In addition, some business registration forms will require a NAICS business classification number for the house cleaning industry.

-Woman holding a yellow umbrella as insurance for rainy days
+Woman holding a yellow umbrella for insurance against business storms.

 A Deep Guide to Cleaning Business Insurance